 The CCTV which showered soldiers shooting live ammunition into the crowd of protesters was later denied by the country top’s government official, the Minister of Information and Culture, Lai Mohammed who accused CNN of bias reportage.

 Lai Mohammed added that CNN should be sanctioned for misinformation and irresponsible reporting, just as he maintained that the military fired blank bullets into the air and not at the crowd.

 “Like everyone else, I watched the CNN report.
 I must tell you that it reinforces the disinformation that is going around, and it is blatantly irresponsible and a poor piece of journalistic work by a reputable international news organization,” he told reporters at a press conference in Abuja, in the most significant federal government response so far to the October 20 violence.

 “I believe that CNN itself has internal mechanisms to discipline erring staff, but on our own part also we would do the needful.
 This is very serious and CNN should be sanctioned for that,” he said.

-In the letter addressed to Nigeria government by the foreign activists, the group is demanding that those responsible for the shooting should be held accountable and a “transparent” and an “independent” investigation must be carried out to determine what happened.
+In the letter addressed to the Nigerian government by the foreign activists, the group is demanding that those responsible for the shooting should be held accountable and a “transparent” and “independent” investigation must be carried out to determine what happened.

 “As people who have supported the Black Lives Matter movement in the United States and throughout the diaspora, we cannot be silent when similar atrocities take place in African countries,” the letter added, concluding that Nigerians and Africa “deserve better.”

-Meanwhile, Nigeria army has continued to deny its alleged involvement in the fatal shooting at Lekki toll gate, claiming CNN reports was a “fake news” and an attempt to blackmail the military.
+Meanwhile, the Nigerian army has continued to deny its alleged involvement in the fatal shooting at Lekki toll gate, claiming CNN reports was “fake news” and an attempt to blackmail the military.

-Later, the government backtracked, this time, admitting the solders were present but fired their weapons in the air using blank and live rounds.
+Later, the government backtracked, this time, admitting the soldiers were present but fired their weapons in the air using blank and live rounds.